Ad Network vs Ad Exchange: Making the Right Choice for Your Advertising Strategy

 Ad exchanges operate on a real-time bidding model.
 This means that advertisers can bid on ad space in real-time auctions.
 This enables dynamic and instant decision-making based on various targeting parameters.

 Advertisers can adjust their bids in real-time to optimize their campaign performance and ensure that their ads are shown to the most relevant audience.
+This flexibility allows for quick adaptation to market conditions and campaign performance.

-3. Transparency and Brand Safety
+Transparency and Brand Safety Concerns

 Ad exchanges provide more transparency regarding where ads are displayed.
 Publishers can set controls to ensure brand safety and avoid displaying ads on inappropriate or low-quality websites.